According to the Centers for Disease Control in the USA, around 86 million people have pre-diabetes, and around 29 million people have diabetes.

 The primary risk factor for obtaining this disorder is previously having an autoimmune condition like type 1 diabetes.

 Thyroid Might Be the Cause of High Blood Sugar Levels and Weight Gain

 Untreated thyroid issues might influence the blood glucose levels in people that have type 1 diabetes.
-In case a person has problems controlling the blood glucose levels, the reason behind it might be the thyroid.
+In case a person has problems controlling blood glucose levels, the reason behind it might be the thyroid.

 People with type 1 diabetes usually work hard to control their blood glucose levels.
 However, if they do not know about an underactive thyroid, these people might experience unexplained low blood glucose levels.

 And in case someone is hyperthyroid, these people might experience unexplained high blood glucose levels.
 In some cases, people that have type 1 diabetes gain weight from taking insulin, but weight gain might also occur because of an underactive thyroid.